kubernetes/website/content/en/docs/tasks/access-application-cluster/create-external-load-balancer.md

 Load balancing services from some cloud providers do not let you configure different weights for each target.

-With each target weighted equally in terms of sending traffic to Nodes, external traffic is not equally load balanced across different Pods.
+With each target weighted equally in terms of sending traffic to Nodes, external traffic is not equally load-balanced across different Pods.
 The external load balancer is unaware of the number of Pods on each node that are used as a target.

 Where `NumServicePods <<  _NumNodes` or `NumServicePods >> NumNodes`, a fairly close-to-equal distribution will be seen, even without weights.

-Internal pod to pod traffic should behave similar to ClusterIP services, with equal probability across all pods.
+Internal pod-to-pod traffic should behave similarly to ClusterIP services, with equal probability across all pods.

 ## Garbage collecting load balancers

 {{< feature-state for_k8s_version="v1.17" state="stable" >}}

-In usual case, the correlating load balancer resources in cloud provider should be cleaned up soon after a LoadBalancer type Service is deleted.
-But it is known that there are various corner cases where cloud resources are orphaned after the associated Service is deleted.
+Usually, the correlating load balancer resources in the cloud provider should be cleaned up soon after a LoadBalancer type Service is deleted.
+However, it is known that there are various corner cases where cloud resources are orphaned after the associated Service is deleted.
 Finalizer Protection for Service LoadBalancers was introduced to prevent this from happening.
 By using finalizers, a Service resource